vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 ![TKG installer user interface for vSphere](img/tko-on-vmc-aws/tko-vmc-aws04.png)

-This installation process will take you through the setup **TKG Management Cluster** on your vSphere environment.
-Once the management cluster is deployed, you can register the management cluster with Tanzu Mission Control and deploy Tanzu Kubernetes shared service and workload clusters directly from the  [Tanzu Mission Control](https://tanzu.vmware.com/mission-control) UI or Tanzu CLI to deploy Tanzu Kubernetes Shared Service and workload clusters.
+This installation process takes you through setting up **TKG Management Cluster** on your vSphere environment.
+Once the management cluster is deployed, you can register the management cluster with Tanzu Mission Control and deploy Tanzu Kubernetes shared services and workload clusters directly from the  [Tanzu Mission Control](https://tanzu.vmware.com/mission-control) UI or Tanzu CLI to deploy Tanzu Kubernetes Shared Service and workload clusters.

 # Design Recommendations

 ## NSX ALB Recommendations

-The below table provides the recommendations for configuring NSX ALB for TKG deployment in a VMC on AWS environment.
+The following table provides the recommendations for configuring NSX ALB for TKG deployment in a VMC on AWS environment.

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | :- | :- | :- | :- |